samelhousseini/gpt-realtime-agents/README.md

 ## Credits

-Helper classes and functions for supporting Azure Communications Services, especially the translation of audio message formats between ACS and the AI models, have been taken and adapted from the this [repo](https://github.com/Azure-Samples/realtime-call-center-accelerator), which was built by Robin Thiel et al. Thank you!
+Helper classes and functions for supporting Azure Communications Services, especially the translation of audio message formats between ACS and the AI models, have been taken and adapted from the the below repos:
+1. **Realtime Call Center Accelerator** - [link](https://github.com/Azure-Samples/realtime-call-center-accelerator)
+2. **Call Center Voice Agent Accelerator** - [link](https://github.com/Azure-Samples/call-center-voice-agent-accelerator)

+Thank you!